DigitalPublishingToolkit/NN09/md/10Rules.md

 participation.
 This had not always been the case; indeed, it was hard earned over centuries.
 Platforms have none of these internal control mechanisms, and apparently do not consider them necessary.
-We need strategies that enable us to fence in the power of the platforms, and involve users in decision-making.
+We need strategies that enable us to fence in the power of the platforms and involve users in decision-making.

 ### Platform Lobbyism